 Lead Paint Creates Potential New Wave of Occupational Disease Claims

-Occupational lead exposure, especially to lead paint, has been a well known hazard in the workplace you decades.
-Recent epidemiological studies demonstrate the causal relationship of exposure to impaired brain function, over time, in adults, results in early aging.
+Occupational lead exposure, especially to lead paint, has been a well-known hazard in the workplace you decades.
+Recent epidemiological studies demonstrate the causal relationship between exposure to impaired brain function, over time, in adults, resulting in early aging.
 Employers and insurance carriers should brace themselves for a wave of claims.
-Occupational exposures over 30 years ago arise from the exposure to lead in paint, that has deteriorated and flaked off through: decomposition, friction, repair replacement or improper encapsulation, may trigger an enormous amount of expensive claims.
+Occupational exposures over 30 years ago arise from the exposure to lead in paint that has deteriorated and flaked off through decomposition, friction, repair replacement, or improper encapsulation, which may trigger an enormous amount of expensive claims.

 "The federal government has, through multiple agencies, extensively reviewed the health effects of lead upon workers.
 Coordinating their effort through the Agency for Toxic Substances and Disease Registry (ATSDR), Centers for Disease Control and Prevention (CDC), and the National Institute for Occupational Safety and Health (NIOSH) the federal government has alerted both employers and employees to the health hazards of lead and the techniques to be utilized when handling this hazardous substance.

 "Lead, a bluish-gray metal, has been used since ancient times because of its unusual properties, such as a low melting point, pliability, and corrosion resistance.
 Hippocrates reported in 370 B.C. that a worker who had used lead suffered a severe case of colic.
 Lead is used in older American homes, and lead exposures occur in the workplace because of the widespread use of lead compounds in paints, gasoline, and industry during the past century.